hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 `my-cool-song-new-vocals-brighter-mix-4.rpp`

-Did you ever feel frustrated about unmanageability of all this und how sloppy you project directly ends up looking?
+Did you ever feel frustrated about unmanageability of all this and how sloppy you project directory ends up looking?

 This version nightmare problem for software people has a solid and well-recognized solution: version control systems.
 Such as ["git"](https://git-scm.com/), which is not only the most widely used one in the industry, but also completely free, open source and cross platform (that is working flawlessly on Win/Mac/Linux).

-I use Reaper, and instead of creating dozens of copies of my project file (`my-cool-song.rpp`), such as `my-cool-song-new-vocals-brighter-mix-4.rpp`, I simply initialized a git repository in the project folder and put the file under version control.
+I use Reaper, and instead of creating dozens of copies of my project file (`my-cool-song.rpp`), such as `my-cool-song-new-vocals-brighter-mix-4.rpp`, I simply initialize a git repository in the project folder and put the file under version control.

+## My git-based music workflow

 Although, when wearing a developer hat, I am normally in linux, for the music stuff, Windows is a better option.

-For Windows, you can install `git-bash`, and have all the git functionality at your fingertips.
+For Windows, you can install `git-bash`, and have all the git functionality at your fingertips through a command-line interface.

-## My git-based music workflow

 First, I initialize a repository in the project directory.
 For me, it is most convenient to use a git bash command line terminal.

+* side note: you can use any git frontend, not only `git gui`.

 I also create a `.gitignore` file and that this is this particular project file that I want to track, and not any other, such as media or peak files.

 Then I am free to work with the project in my DAW as usual.
 When I am done working on a specific version, I make a commit and give it a descriptive name, e.g. "bass vst settings adjusted".

 Then I can see all the versions of my project in `git gui` tool.

-* side note: you can use any git frontend, not only git gui

 Not only that, but I can also open any historical version of the project, create branches and so on.
 In other words, I can fully benefit from the version control system!
 If you are already using git, you know what I mean.